Linaro/lava/doc/v2/multinode.rst

 .. seealso:: :ref:`timeouts`

 MultiNode operations have implications for the timeout values used in YAML submissions.
-If one of the synchronisation primitives times out, the sync will fail and the job itself will then time out.
+If one of the synchronization primitives times out, the sync will fail and the job itself will then time out.
 One reason for a MultiNode job to timeout is if one or more boards in the group failed to boot the test image correctly.
-In this situation, all the other boards will continue until the first synchronisation call is made in the test definition for that board.
+In this situation, all the other boards will continue until the first synchronization call is made in the test definition for that board.

-The time limit applied to a synchronisation primitive starts when the board makes the first request to the Coordinator for that sync.
+The time limit applied to a synchronization primitive starts when the board makes the first request to the Coordinator for that sync.
 Slower boards may well only get to that point in the test definition after faster devices (especially KVM devices) have started their part of the sync and timed out